Dropbox cloud app

 Note: Learn more about organizational structure.

-Step 4: Verify that the SSO is working
+Step 4: Verify SSO is working

 1. Sign in to your Google Admin console.